hhabakuk/meet_data/README.md

   Groups.init_groups
   ```

-10. Run the code below in your Terminal to seed data into your database (note: this may take up to 45mins depending on your connection / the Meetup API)
+10. Run the code below in your Terminal to seed data into your database (note: this may take up to 45 minutes depending on your connection / the Meetup API)

   ```
   rake db:seed